rohitkjohnedu/my_yade/doc/sphinx/GPUacceleration.rst

 -- Found Lapack in /usr/lib/liblapack.so

-If you have multiple versions of any of these packages, the system may find the wrong one.
+If you have multiple versions of any of these packages, it is possible the system finds the wrong one.
 In this case, you will need to either uninstall the old libraries (e.g. ``sudo apt-get remove libcholmod`` if the other library was installed with apt-get) or edit the paths within ``cMake/Find_____.cmake``.
-If you installed a version of Cuda other than 8.0 in a different location than ``/usr/local``, you will need to edit ``cMake/FindCublas.cmake`` to reflect these changes before compilation.
+If you installed a version of Cuda in a different location than ``/usr/local``, you will need to edit ``cMake/FindCublas.cmake`` to reflect these changes before compilation.

 Metis is compiled with SuiteSparse, so the Metis library and Metis include should link to files within ``usr/local/SuiteSparse/``.
+When ready, complete installation with ``make -jX install``.
+Keep in mind that adding ``CHOLMOD_GPU`` alters ``useSolver=4`` so to work with the GPU and not the CPU.
+If you wish to ``useSolver=4`` with the CPU without unintended side effects (possible memory leaks), it is recommended to recompile with ``CHOLMOD_GPU=OFF``.
+Of course, ``useSolver=3`` should always work on the CPU.

 Controlling the GPU
 ===================

-The GPU accelerated solver can be activated within Yade by setting ``flow.useSolver=4`` and ``flow.multithread=True``.
+The GPU accelerated solver can be activated within Yade by setting ``flow.useSolver=4```.
 There are several environment variables that control the allowable memory, allowable GPU matrix size, etc. These are highlighted within the CHOLMOD User Guide, which can be found in ``SuiteSparse/CHOLMOD/Doc``.
 At the minimum, the user needs to set the environment variable by executing ``export CHOLMOD_USE_GPU=1``.
-We also recommend you designate half of your available GPU memory with ``export CHOLMOD_GPU_MEM_BYTES=3000000000`` (for a 6GB graphics card), since the multithreaded solver will keep 2 solvers running at a time to improve efficiency.
+It is also recommended that you designate half of your available GPU memory with ``export CHOLMOD_GPU_MEM_BYTES=3000000000`` (for a 6GB graphics card), if you wish to use the ``multithread=True`` functionality.
 If you have a multi-gpu setup, you can tell Yade to use one (or both GPUs with SuiteSparse-4.6.0-beta) by executing ``export CUDA_VISIBLE_DEVICES=1``, where 1 is the GPU you wish to use.

 Performance increase
 ====================